 Magic Johnson is one of only three players in history to have won titles at every level: high school, college, the NBA, and the Olympics, with the other two being Jerry Lucas and Quinn Buckner.

 His legendary rivalry with Larry Bird began on the collegiate level; the two faced each other in the finals of the 1979 NCAA tournament.
 Magic was the one who came out with the ring, as his Michigan State defeated Bird’s Indiana State 75-64.
 It was the overture of one of the greatest individual basketball rivalries, one we would witness in the NBA for years to come.

-Magic went on to have a historically great NBA career, winning five championships and becoming the greatest point guard the league has ever seen.
-His shortened basketball career was rounded with him winning the gold medal at the 1992 Olympics, as the part of the Dream Team, the greatest collection of basketball talent ever assembled.
+Magic went on to have a historical NBA career, winning five championships and becoming the greatest point guard the league has ever seen.
+His shortened basketball career was rounded with him winning the gold medal at the 1992 Olympics as the part of the Dream Team, the greatest collection of basketball talent ever assembled.

 Michael Jordan’s winning quest began at UNC.
 The team led by His Airness and legendary James Worthy beat Patrick Ewing’s Georgetown in a one-point thriller, with M.J.’s iconic game-winning mid-range shot to seal the deal.

-Only four months after winning a national championship with Kentucky, Davis was officially named a member of the ’12 U.S. Olympic Men’s Basketball Team – a group that ended their Olympic run undefeated.
+Only four months after winning a national championship with Kentucky, Davis was officially named a member of the ’12 U.S. Olympic Men’s Basketball Team.
+This group ended their Olympic run undefeated.
 Over 7.4 MPG, a 19-year-old Davis averaged 3.7 points and 2.7 rebounds and had already shown flashes of a superstar in the making.
 Eight years later, he’s one of the world’s best players and a member of an exclusive club.
 A club only seven other guys were able to join.